This Day in History: April 30

 - 1939: The New York World's Fair opens.

-- 1939: Lou Gehrig sets a MLB record, playing his 2,130th consecutive and final game for the New York Yankees.
+- 1939: Lou Gehrig sets an MLB record, playing his 2,130th consecutive and final game for the New York Yankees.

-- 1945: Adolf Hitler commits suicide along with his new wife Eva Braun in the Fuhrerbunker in Berlin as the Red Army captures the city
+- 1945: Adolf Hitler commits suicide along with his new wife Eva Braun in the Fuhrerbunker in Berlin as the Red Army captures the city.

 - 1947: Boulder Dam is renamed in honor of Herbert Hoover.